-Rhythm is a very important aspect of traditional Cordilleran music and dancing.
+However, I have my reservations with the "music" aspect of the performance.
+Rhythm is a very important aspect of traditional Cordilleran music and dance.
 The more gongs there are, the more difficult it will be to maintain the rhythm and the beat.
-Needless to say, the Awong Chi Gangsa was rather too ambitious and it bit more than it can chew.
+In that regard, I thought that the Awong Chi Gangsa was rather too ambitious and it bit more than it can chew.

 If you haven't seen the Awong Chi Gangsa, here's a video of it courtesy of hanakanah: